temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 To add your existing local project to Git, you **initialize** it by navigating to the project folder in the terminal and giving the following command:

 ```
-git init
+git init -b main
 ```

 Then follow instructions at <https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line> to add the project to GitHub.

 Optionally, you can specify the name of the main branch using the `-b` switch.
 GitHub (the organization) is moving toward a convention of using `main` as the name of the main branch, and the instructions above use `git init -b main` to initialize a project using this convention.
-The Git default if no name is specified is `master`, and (as of April 2022) this still seems to be the convention on the vast majority of projects on GitHub.
+The Git default if no name is specified is `master`, and (as of January 2023) this still is still pretty widespread among projects on GitHub.

 You do not need to specify any info about the project, such as a project name.
 The project name will be taken from the name of the folder that you run the `git init` command in. **Do make sure that this folder name does not have any spaces in it.** GitHub project names use a variety of different naming conventions, but it seems to me that the most common convention is all lower case with hyphens as word separators, e.g. `my-awesome-project`.